Hanna Diyab: Sources

-Most of what is known about Diyab's life comes from his autobiography, which he composed in 1763, at around age 75.
+Most of what is known about Diyab's life comes from his autobiography, which he composed in 1763, around the age of 75.
 It survives as Vatican Library MS Sbath 254, although the first few pages are missing, and its lively narrative has been described as picaresque, and a valuable example of the colloquial, 18th-century Middle Arabic of Aleppo, influenced by Aramaic and Turkish.

 Other details of Diyab's life are known from the diaries of Antoine Galland and Paul Lucas, who had hired Diyab to accompany him on his journey from Aleppo to Paris, Diyab's marriage contract of 1717, and an Aleppo census of 1740.